 My general teaching philosophy rely on the assumptions that classical lecture should be used as a bonus and a motivating communication between a teacher and a student.
 To support this workflow and basically eliminating so called classical lecture component, a peer instruction methodology can be applied.
 For that, integrated course design is used in all my main subjects where I’m responsible for the full course delivery (including theory/lectures and practice/homework).
-The concept of the peer instruction is to engage students during various activities throughout the class (including both – contact hours, as well as e-learning).
-Students should apply the core concepts that they have read/studied prior to the class and they also should be able to explain those concepts to their fellow students.
+The concept of the peer instruction is to engage students during various activities during the class (including both – contact hours, as well as e-learning).
+Students should apply the core concepts that they have read, studied prior to a class and also be able to explain those concepts to their fellow students.
 Collaboration is a key workflow that students face when they step into real world.
 And course itself should develop various skills in its learners.
-Therefore I do use various assessment methods throughout the course life-cycle, bringing each and every student into the learning process from the very beginning.
+Therefore I do use various assessment methods throughout the course life-cycle, including each and every student in the learning process from the very beginning.
 It is just the opposite of so called common lectures where students should ask informal questions during a lecture.
 The downside is that only couple of students are activated who are highly motivated.
 To support peer instruction philosophy, I have design my courses as e-learning courses, where students are not just getting learning materials but they have to be involved in the learning process topic by topic.
 A general design about my main courses is given in the following image.